Sleep deprivation doesn’t age well

 Take charge of your sleep

-Sleep deprivation affects every aspect of our lives.
-We’ve examined why sleep deprivation doesn’t age well; let’s not forget we have the power to make changes.
+Sleep loss affects every aspect of our lives.
+Now that we’ve examined why sleep deprivation doesn’t age well; let’s not forget we have the power to make changes.
 We can take charge of our sleep; exercise better choices and take proactive measures to improve the way we age.

 Exercise better choices to sleep better and age better.